-Lauren Winslow Kearns is a tenured Associate Professor of Dance, the Coordinator of the BFA Dance Performance and Choreography and the BS Dance Science Programs and the architect of the BFA degree in Dance Performance and Choreography at Elon.
-She is a collaborative artist and scholar, specializing in choreography, performance and innovative pedagogical strategies.
+Lauren Winslow Kearns is a tenured Professor of Dance, the Associate Chair of the Department of Performing Arts, the Coordinator of the B.F.A.
+Dance Performance and Choreography and the B.S.
+Dance Science Programs, the architect of the B.F.A. degree in Dance Performance and Choreography, and the co-designer of the B.S.
+Dance Science degree at Elon.
+She is a collaborative artist and scholar, specializing in choreography, performance, somatic theories and applications, and innovative pedagogical strategies.
 Her research interests include the application of somatic theories to dance training and performance, the creative and aesthetic implications of somatic practices, and the utilization of autobiography and multimedia in contemporary dance.
-Her creative research focuses on choreographing dynamic and athletic concert dance, screendance, and multimedia theatrical events.
-She is a published scholar - please click here to view her Google Scholar Profile.
-Kearns worked with Emmy Nominated Director Douglas Rosenberg in selecting the 2011 American Dance Festival's 16th Annual International Screendance Festival.
-She taught a mini-residency at La Manufacture Dance Centre in Aurillac, France and premiered her original dance piece "End Game" at the La Semaine de la Danse Festival in Aurillac, France March 2012.
-She recently completed a guest artist residency at the Penn-Griffin School for the Arts in High Point, N.C. and will be spending the summer of 2013 working on her somatic research and professional choreography projects.
+Her creative research focuses on choreographing dynamic and athletic concert dance and multimedia theatrical events.
+She is a published scholar and is currently writing a book entitled "Somatics in Action: A Mindful and Physical Conditioning Tool for Movers" that will be published by Handspring Publishing in 2017.
+Please click here to view her Google Scholar Profile.
+Kearns has presented her Somatic research at national and international conferences and has also taught master classes, workshops, and mini-residencies throughout the U.S., Europe, and Asia.

-Kearns teaches Senior Seminar in Dance, Modern III-VI, Choregraphy I-II, Somatic Theories I-II, Special Topics in Dance, Advanced Yoga, Theory and Philosophy, Dance Departmental, mentors undergraduate creative and dance science research, and has taught collaboratively in the Elon Honors Program.
-She is also the co-director of the Elon Dance Company, the university's pre-professional dance company.
+Kearns teaches Senior Seminar in Dance, Modern III-VI, Choreography I-II, Somatic Theories I-II, Special Topics in Dance, Advanced Yoga, Theory and Philosophy, Dance Departmental, mentors undergraduate creative and dance science research, including two Lumen Scholars, and has taught collaboratively in the Elon Honors Program.
+She is also the co-director of the Elon Dance Program Company, the university's pre-professional dance company.
 Prior to her appointment at Elon, she was a tenured faculty member and Director of Dance at Rio Hondo College in Whittier, California from 1999-2006.
 She taught all levels of modern, ballet, jazz, yoga, production and choreography, and was credited with designing and implementing the program's comprehensive lower-division dance and somatics curriculum.

-Kearns holds an M.F.A. in Choreography and Performance and an M.A. in Dance Education and Theory from the University of California at Los Angeles, and a B.A. in Theatre Arts with a specialization in Dance from Long Island University.
-She holds certifications in Vinyasa Flow Yoga, Alignment Based Hatha Yoga, and Classical Pilates.
-Kearns is a registered teacher with the Yoga Alliance at the 500-hour level and is a member of the Pilates Method Alliance.
+Kearns holds an M.F.A. in Choreography and Performance and an M.A. in Dance Education and Theory from the University of California at Los Angeles, and a B.A. in Theatre Arts (honors) with a specialization in Dance from Long Island University.
+She holds certifications in Vinyasa Flow Yoga, Alignment Based Hatha Yoga, and Classical Pilates (mat through equipment).
+Kearns is a registered teacher with the Yoga Alliance at the E-RYT 500-hour level and is a member of the Pilates Method Alliance.